alan-zhang-22/mdkit/docs/implementation-plan.md

 The phased approach is working exceptionally well, with each component thoroughly tested before moving forward. **Phase 2 represents a major milestone** - the system now produces output that rivals commercial PDF processing tools, making it suitable for professional document conversion workflows.
 The recent addition of directional merging thresholds significantly improves header detection and text spacing preservation.

-**Next Major Milestone**: Complete Phase 6 to add integration testing and CLI polish, which will provide end-to-end workflow validation and user experience improvements.
-The complete LLM integration system and stable build system provide an excellent foundation for this next phase. **The recent architecture simplification and naming conflict resolution make the system more maintainable and easier to extend.**
+**Next Major Milestone**: Complete Phase 6.2 to add CLI enhancement with configuration file support and dry-run mode, which will provide user-friendly configuration management and validation capabilities.
+The complete MainProcessor implementation and stable build system provide an excellent foundation for this next phase. **The MainProcessor's comprehensive error handling and processing statistics make the system more robust and easier to monitor in production.**